 I found the EF 400DO f4 IS ii to be very resistant to chromatic aberrations.
 I would rate it as the best Canon lens that I have used in this regard.
 I encounter conditions that can cause chromatic aberrations most often when photographing subjects near water.
-The kinfisher image above is an example of such a scene that I would fully expected to see chromatic aberrations show up.
+The kingfisher image above is an example of such a scene that I would fully expect to see chromatic aberrations show up.
 Typically they would show as purple or blue fringes to the high-contrast edges of the extremely brightly-lit water droplets that are splashed into the air.
-The image above is cropped from a 5184 pixel wide original capture to just 1684 pixels wide, in order to magnify the image.
+The image above is cropped from a 5184-pixel wide original capture to just 1684 pixels wide, in order to magnify the image.
 Even with that deep crop, there is no evidence of chromatic aberration.
-It would seem that this improvement is due to the diffractive optics technology.
+It would seem that this improvement is due to diffractive optics technology.

 Flare happens when stray light gets reflected off of surfaces inside the lens and either shows up in the image as small, circular, bright patches or even sometimes as large areas of low contrast.
 It happens when shooting toward the sun.

 The EF 400DO f4 IS ii did not appear to be very susceptible to flare.
-In this, it is about as good as the other conventional Canon version two L-series super telephoto lenses with good resistance to flare when shooting against the sun.
+In this, it is about as good as the other conventional Canon version two L-series super-telephoto lenses with good resistance to flare when shooting against the sun.
 This newer EF 400 DO f4 IS ii is a lot better than its predecessor, the original EF 400 DO f4 IS, at not showing flare or a loss of contrast.
-The new lens is also less prone for focus to hunt when shooting into the sun.
+The new lens is also less prone for the focus to hunt when shooting into the sun.

 Recent Canon L-lenses have made it very much easier for me to photograph subjects that are positioned with the sun behind them, either in the frame or not.

-With such good image quality from the bare lens, and fast autofocus, the EF 400 DO f4 IS ii takes Canon extenders very well.
+With such good image quality from the bare lens and fast autofocus, the EF 400 DO f4 IS ii takes Canon extenders very well.
 I use my own version of the lens often with theEF 1.4x iii Extender attached in normal use.
 I also tested the lens in the field with the EF 2.0 x iii Extender attached though I don’t work regularly with that combination.

 EF 1.4x iii Extender

-Attaching an EF 1.4x iii Extender to the EF 400 f4 DO IS ii reduces the maximum aperture to f5.6 but increases focal length to 560mm.
-Autofocus remains accurate and reasonably fast, especially in direct sunlight and for slow-moving subject matter.
+Attaching an EF 1.4x iii Extender to the EF 400 f4 DO IS ii reduces the maximum aperture to f5.6 but increases the focal length to 560mm.
+Autofocus remains accurate and reasonably fast, especially in direct sunlight and for the slow-moving subject matter.
 Even with the 1.4x extender fitted, the lens remains compact and balance in the hand remains good.
 I frequently use my lens in this configuration for handheld shooting.

-In my own use, I have found that if I wish to maximize my chances of capturing fast-moving subjects like birds in flight or mammals running, whilst using the EF 400 f4 DO IS ii and EF 1.4xiii Extender, when I use a 1DX or 1DX Mark 2 body.
+In my own use, I have found that if I wish to maximize my chances of capturing fast-moving subjects like birds in flight or mammals running, whilst using the EF 400 f4 DO IS ii and EF 1.4xiii Extender when I use a 1DX or 1DX Mark 2 body.

 The 1DX series cameras just seem to drive focus a little faster and more positively than the smaller Canon bodies do when extenders are in use.
-With the 1.4x iii extender in place there is an inevitable quality loss, which mostly comes about in the form of lowered detail in textured areas.
+With the 1.4x iii extenders in place, there is an inevitable quality loss, which mostly comes about in the form of lowered detail in textured areas.
 Contrast and colour still remain pretty good.
 Fine edges with high contrast can look a little softer.
 In good light, image quality is affected less.
 Stopping down to f6.3, f7.1 or even f8.0 improved sharpness and details a bit more.